naufalrakhap/pdsnd_github/README.md

 Post My Work on GitHub

 ### Description
-This project is being done in order for us to master and acknowledge the relation and function both between version control (git) and GitHub which act as remote repository
+This project is being done in order for us to master & acknowledge the relation & function both between version control (git) & GitHub which act as remote repository

 ### Files used
 List of files that used in this project: